morganericsson/msengcs/kursplaner/en/4DV001_SystemsModelingAndSimulation.md

 The course gives an overview of different deterministic and non-deterministic modeling and simulation techniques.

-The following items are covered:
+The following topics are covered:

 - Introduction to modeling and simulation.
 - How are models and simulations used?